Welcome to BrazosBlog

 The UPRR Railroad Bridge was originally built ca 1907 by the St. Louis, Brownsville, and Mexico Railway Company.
 It's a center-pivot swing bridge, theoretically capable of pivoting to allow river traffic to pass, although it has not been opened for several years.

-Photos of the northeast approach as seen from the northwest:
+Northeast approach as seen from the southeast |

-Photos of the northeast approach as seen from the southeast:
+Northeast approach as seen from the southeast |

-Photos of the southwest approach as seen from the southeast:
+Southwest approach as seen from the southeast. |

 New State Bridge